ashki23/Python-notes/Virtual_environments.md

 pip install gitpython
 ```

-As a shortkey, you might use `.` instead `source`.
+As a shortkey, you might use `.` instead of `source`.
 To exit from a virtual environment run `deactivate`.

 ## Miniconda
-To use use Conda as an environment management system, you need to install Miniconda (or Anaconda) and use `conda create` to make a new environment by:
+To use a more sophisticated way, you might consider Conda as an environment management system, you need to install Miniconda (or Anaconda) and use `conda create` to make a new environment by:
 ```bash
 conda create --name <env_name> <pkg name> <pkg name> ...
 ```